rohan-k-mathur/flowstate/README.md

 - **`components`**: This is where all the components live.

   - `ui`: Shadcn components are stored under this folder.
+  - `ui/side-panel.tsx`: Renders the node details side panel.
+For action nodes this lets you pick a connection from your available accounts.
   - All other custom components (including nodes, edges, and other UI elements) are stored elsewhere.
 The `workflow` component is the core of the application, powering all the nodes and edges you see.

 - **`data`**: This folder contains data-related files, such as: